How to do Transformer testing using a Multimeter: Simple DIY

 • Voltage drop at various load conditions

-Check open circuit in windings
+Transformer testing: Check the open circuit in windings

 We can check the open circuit in the primary or secondary winding in the transformer using a multimeter.

-The resistance of the winding may be from a few ohms to a few hundred ohms depending on the transformer rating and its quality.
+The resistance of the winding may be from a few ohms to a few hundred ohms, depending on the transformer rating and its quality.

 However, the value of the resistance is not that important.
 But if the winding is open, then it will show an open circuit by showing many kilo or mega ohms resistance values by the multimeter.